 Your PEIA PPB Plan ID card verifies that you have medical and prescription drug coverage through PEIA.
 On the back, we've listed important phone numbers you may need.
 All others will receive one card for individual coverage, and two cards for family coverage in the policyholder's name.
-If you want additional cards, or if you need to replace a lost card, please contact UMR at 1-888-440-7342.
+If you want additional cards, or if you need to replace a lost card, please contact UMR at 1-888-440-7342 or visit www.umr.com.